Depression Counselling SG

 PPD can significantly impact your ability to care for yourself and your child.

-Some people with PPD may also experience anxiety, irritability (eg anger management issues), and difficulty focusing or making decisions.
+Some people with PPD may also experience anxiety, irritability (eg anger management issues), and difficulty making decisions.
 In severe cases, PPD can lead to thoughts of harming oneself or one’s baby.

-Several factors, such as physical, emotional and hormonal factors, may cause PPD.
-Therefore, try to seek treatment or depression counselling if you or somebody you know has symptoms of PPD.
+Try to seek depression counselling if you or somebody you know has symptoms of PPD.

 5. Premenstrual Dysphoric Disorder (PMDD)

-PMDD is a severe classification of premenstrual syndrome (PMS) that causes several issues, such as mood swings, cravings, irritability, muscle cramps and sores, and depression.
+PMDD is a severe classification of premenstrual syndrome (PMS).
+Common signs include mood swings, uncontrollable emotions, cravings, irritability, muscle cramps and sores, and low moods.

 Moreover, symptoms such as anger and increased sensitivity to rejection might also manifest because of PMDD.
 The symptoms usually occur in the week or two before menstruation.